carlosalban/cardRecognizerMTG-iOS/README.md

 Past scans is empty by default until scans are made.
 Working on adding button to clear past scans as well as to indicate empty card history.

 OCR needs more work on training.
+API doesn't seem very reliable.
+If you get a network error, check if the API is down (address below).

 Programmed by Carlos G. Alban